 Your website might include a gallery of current or past work, and each of these images can link to your Felt shop address (or to an item listing directly), or you can have a menu item ‘Shop’ that hyperlinks straight to your Felt shop address, either in the same window or opening in a new tab.
 In this case, you’ll want to ensure that your Felt shop description makes sense to any visitors coming from your website.
 If you’re trying to link your shop address to your website and having some trouble then why not jump into the Felt Sellers community Facebook group and see if anyone nearby can give you a hand.

-In our next post we’ll be sharing tips on making the best use of social media, with some general pointers as well as specific pointers for Facebook and Instagram.
-Stay tuned!
+In our next post we share tips on making the best use of social media, with some general pointers as well as specific pointers for Facebook and Instagram.
+Check it out here!